 - Daughter of the Lilies: There are at least eight golden utensils, plus superfluous dishes, per place setting at a particularly stultifying formal dinner where some social elites have a casual chat about Drath summoning.

 - Sofia the First.
 Sofia's first dinner at the palace embarrasses her so much that the little girl takes all the forks at once in her hands.
 Princess Amber notices it — and make fun of her new stepsister's table manners at school the very next day.

 - Barbie in The Princess and the Pauper.
 Erika, who's impersonating princess Anneliese, is being taught in a song that "To be a princess is to know which spoon to use."

 - Barbie as the Princess and the Popstar.
 Keira, princess Tori's look-alike, pretends to be her and is embarrassed when she does not know which spoon to choose to eat ice-cream.
 Fortunately, Tori's pet dog, of all people, shows Keira the proper one with her paw.note

 - The Simpsons.
-In the episode The mansion family, the Simpsons look after Mr. Burns' mansion during his and Mr. Smithers' absence.
-While having sloppy joes for dinner one night, they use all the cutlery available, despite Marge thinking it's overly-elaborate for sloppy joes — she knows what all but one of her forks are.
-The one she doesn't know is very long and, in her husband's opinion, it's apparently a good butt-scratcher.
+In the episode The Mansion Family, the Simpsons look after Mr. Burns' mansion during his and Mr. Smithers' absence.
+While having sloppy joes for dinner one night, they use all the cutlery available, though Marge notes that it's probably too elaborate for such a simple meal.
+Marge knows what all but one of the forks are for, with the one she doesn't know being very long—Homer claims that that particular fork makes a good butt-scratcher.